Journal of Forensic and Legal Medicine

 The Journal of Forensic and Legal Medicine is a peer-reviewed medical journal covering forensic and legal medicine.
 It was established in 1972 as the Police Surgeon, obtaining its current name in 2007.
 It is published by Elsevier on behalf of the Faculty of Forensic and Legal Medicine, of which it is the official journal.
-The editor-in-chief is Jason Payne-James.
+As of 2026, the editor-in-chief was Michael Freeman.
 According to the Journal Citation Reports, the journal has a 2015 impact factor of 0.870.